Ladislao Pablo Györi

-Ladislao Pablo Győri (/hu/; born on July 13, 1963, in Buenos Aires, Argentina) is an Argentine engineer, digital and visual artist, essayist and poet, most known as the creator of Virtual Poetry in 1995, which has been described as "of utmost significance in advancing literature as sculptural object in electronic space"; also as one of the rare "poet-practitioners dedicated to 3-D art".
+Ladislao Pablo Győri (/hu/; born on July 13, 1963, in Buenos Aires, Argentina) is an Argentine–Hungarian engineer, digital and visual artist, and writer, most known as the creator of Virtual Poetry in 1995, which has been described as "of utmost significance in advancing literature as sculptural object in electronic space"; also as one of the rare "poet-practitioners dedicated to 3-D art".

 Life and career

-Győri was born in 1963, in Buenos Aires, where he lives.
+Győri was born in 1963 in Buenos Aires, where he lives, into a family of Hungarian origin, with Takács on the maternal side.
 In 1989, he graduated as electronic engineer at the National Technological University of Buenos Aires.

 His first computational and literary activities date to 1983.
-Győri made experiences with computer music and voice synthesis, and works on Computer 3D art since 1984.
+Győri made experiences with computer music and voice synthesis, and works on computer 3D art since 1984.

 After his meeting in 1986 with Gyula Kosice, Győri subsequently experimented with painting and poetry, and became interested in non-representative and rigorous geometry formulations.
 The study of the paintings of Rhod Rothfuss led him to work, since 1990, in the realization of Madí Turning Paintings-Relief (irregular frame) and 3D digital animations of these geometric structures.